agmcarthur/vtec2023-amr/README.md

 <a name="microreact"></a>
 ## Microreact Files

-In the course Integrated Assignment you can use the following annotation file to visualize all of the RGI results in the context of [Microreact](https://microreact.org) visualizations: [rgi_microreact](https://github.com/agmcarthur/vtec2023-amr/tree/main/for_microreact).
+In the course Integrated Assignment you can use the following annotation file to visualize all of the RGI results in the context of [Microreact](https://microreact.org) visualizations: [RGI microreact results plus earlier derived whole genome SNP tree](https://github.com/agmcarthur/vtec2023-amr/tree/main/for_microreact).

+Do you think there is evidence of lateral gene transfer?